Greater Sudbury Food Policy Council (GSFPC) Food System Infographic

-The GSFPC will operate with working groups.
-Working Groups will be standing or ongoing groups organized around a sector of the food system for more focused work and coordination related to that sector.
-Task groups will be ad-hoc, cross-sectoral, short-term, and established in conjunction with the GSFPC’s work plan and identified priorities.
+The GSFPC will operate with working groups and task groups.
+Working Groups will be standing or ongoing groups organized around a sector/component of the food system for more focused work and coordination related to that sector/component.
+Task groups will normally be ad-hoc, cross-sectoral, short-term, and established in conjunction with the GSFPC’s work plan and identified priorities.
 Appointment of GSFPC members to working groups is accomplished by majority vote of the GSFPC.

-The GSFPC will establish a Membership Working Group at its first meeting.
-The role of the membership working group is to track membership, and seek and nominate appointments and replacements.
+The GSFPC will establish a Membership Working Group with the role of tracking membership, and seeking and nominating appointments and replacements.